patchflow/aimbot/README.md

 </p>

 <p align="center">
-  🎮 A lightweight, universal <strong>aimbot with ESP</strong> built for Roblox FPS games.
+  🎮 A lightweight, universal **aimbot with ESP** built for Roblox FPS games.
   Clean visuals, easy to use, and designed to stay stable across most supported executors.
 </p>